 Outlook 2007 to Mozilla Thunderbird mail database conversion

-Outlook to Thunderbird conversionEver since I purchased Office 2007 with Outlook 2007 this question was haunting me - how do I convert my 700MB Outlook mail database into other formats?
+Outlook to Thunderbird conversionEver since I purchased Office 2007 with Outlook 2007 for my business this question was haunting me – how do I convert my 700MB Outlook mail database into other formats?
 Obviously, converting it into a (really really large) bunch of EML files is definitely not an option.
 Outlook’s own Import/Export functionality is very limited (to put it nicely).
-So I set a realistic goal - convert my Outlook mail database into Thunderbird e-mail database.
+So I set a realistic goal – convert my Outlook mail database into Thunderbird e-mail database.
 Or at least find a tool that can realistically do it.

 Similar problem had risen year ago, when I was transitioning from TheBat! mailer to something more user-friendly with calendar and contacts manager built-in (namely - Outlook 2007 Beta).
 TheBat’s mail format was unique and non-exportable to anything but EML files.
 The only sensible way to transfer three years worth of e-mails from half a dozen accounts was (I kid you not!) drag and drop all e-mails into IMAP mailbox (I used my personal AOL account), shut down TheBat!, fire up Outlook, open and sync AOL account there, drag and drop e-mails from that folder (must have different data file and folder for that) into the main inbox (or specific folder).
 Took me several hours on broadband connection to move everything properly.